chainrand/chainrand-demo/README.md

    npm install
    ```

 5. Zip and upload the code to IPFS.
+This uses web3 storage.
    ```
    node upload_code.js
    ```